blawesome/LandscapesOfChina/README.md

 # LandscapesOfChina
-A website that will host the mapping projects for the Archaeological Landscapes of China UCLA course.
+A website to host the mapping projects for the Archaeological Landscapes of China UCLA course.